 Here’s where you can slow things down, get away from all the bustling activity in the streets and take a deep breath.
-Enjoy the colorful spring and the warm sun, just like the turtles in the above picture!
+Enjoy the fall! 😉

 Türkenschanzpark is what many call the most beautiful park in the city.
-It has it all: ponds, rolling hills for tobogganing (above picture) and rare botanical plants.
+It has it all: ponds, rolling hills and rare botanical plants.

-Setagaya Park, a quiet little Japanese garden is a bit out of the way.
+Setagaya Park, a quiet little Japanese garden (see above picture) is a bit out of the way.
 The town twinning between Vienna’s 19th district and Tokyo’s suburb Setagaya exists now for many years.
-Come here to find inner peace.
+Come here to find inner peace – until October 31st, which is when its doors close for the winter months.

 For food just down the street I suggest you find Minh, my trusted resource for decent Vietnamese food, and try the delicious Bun Cha Gio.